 Gunilla about the first trip with M/S Stockholm

-On Saturday 9 April, our 12-passenger ship, M/S Stockholm left Gothenburg and set course towards the Norwegian town of Bergen – our first expedition in two years!
-Joining this first journey were a knowledgeable crew, a group of excited guests and two enthusiastic PolarQuest-guides.
-One of the guides was Gunilla Lindh, perhaps the most enthusiastic of the whole group!
+On Saturday 9th April, our 12-passenger ship, M/S Stockholm left Gothenburg and set course towards the Norwegian town of Bergen – our first expedition in two years!
+Joining this first journey were an enthusiastic crew, a group of amazing guests and two cheerful PolarQuest-guides, ready to once more head out on adventure.
+One of the guides was Gunilla Lindh, perhaps the most enthusiastic of the whole group on board!
 Here, Gunilla tells you more and shares some wonderful photos from the trip.

 Gunilla started her guide career when her love for remote and pristine places of the polar regions became too strong - she wanted a lifelong passionate career as a polar guide.
 Gunilla has been working as a full time expedition guide since 2013 in the Arctic and Antarctic regions.
 In-between her expeditions she is nowdays based at the PolarQuest office, where she works with operations and expedition logistics.

 How was the first day on board M/S Stockholm?

 The first day on board was completely bursting with energy, anticipation and joy.
 After a more than two years long break, followed by intensive preparations the recent months, it was nothing but pure joy and happiness to finally be able to embark and go on an adventure again.
 The huge relief and enthusiasm to once again be able to work with what we love the most and together with our incredible colleagues, could not go unnoticed.
 Also the joy to finally spend long-awaited moments with our lovely guests on board.
 Guests who have been so loyal and patient throughout the pandemic and now very excited to finally go on an expedition again.
 Together, we all created an atmosphere on board of great anticipation and adventure.

 What is the best thing with M/S Stockholm?